-Lower sales but a narrowed operating loss
+Lower sales but a return to profitability

-Sales declined due to the closure of unprofitable facilities in 1H FY03/24.
-However, a review of the contract unit price improved the gross profit margin, which in turn narrowed the operating loss.
+Sales declined due to the closure of unprofitable facilities in FY03/24.
+However, a review of contract unit prices improved the gross profit margin, leading to a turnaround in profitability.

-- Segment sales: JPY174mn (+12.3% YoY) - Segment loss: JPY12mn (versus a loss of JPY20mn in 1H FY03/24)
+• Segment sales: JPY261mn (+10.1% YoY)

+• Segment loss: JPY17mn (versus a loss of JPY30mn in cumulative Q3 FY03/24)